Goran Pandev

 Goran Pandev (Горан Пандев, [ˈɡɔran ˈpandɛf]; born 27 July 1983) is a Macedonian former professional footballer who played as a forward.
+He is regarded as one of the best Macedonian footballers of all time.

-After establishing himself at Lazio, Pandev moved to Inter Milan in early 2010.
+After a stint at Lazio, Pandev moved to Inter Milan in early 2010.
 While playing for the Nerazzurri, Pandev collected a host of honours including winning the Serie A, the Coppa Italia and the UEFA Champions League in 2010 as part of a treble for the club.
 On 22 April 2021, he became the first Macedonian to score 100 goals in one of the top five European football leagues.
-He was the captain of the North Macedonia national team until deciding to retire from international football in 2021, following UEFA Euro 2020.
+He was the captain of the North Macedonia national team until retiring from international football in 2021.
 He is the country's all-time top scorer with 38 goals.

 Club career

 Early career

-Pandev was born in Strumica, SR Macedonia, then still part of SFR Yugoslavia, and began his football career with FK Belasica, the club with which he progressed through the youth academy.
+Pandev was born in Strumica, SR Macedonia, which was part of Yugoslavia at the time, and began his football career with FK Belasica, the club with which he progressed through the youth academy.
 He only spent one season in the local Prva Liga, however, before being signed by Serie A giants Inter Milan in the summer of 2001 when he was just 18 years old.

 Inter loaned Pandev to feeder club Spezia in July 2002, where he was a regular in Serie C1.
 The following year, he was again sent on loan, this time to newly promoted Serie A club Ancona.
 During his time at Ancona, the team had the worst season of any club in Serie A history.

 Lazio

 In January 2004, Serbian player Dejan Stanković was signed by Inter from Lazio and Pandev was sent to the capital in exchange on a co-ownership deal, for a nominal fee of €500, but he remained at Ancona until the end of the 2003–04 season.
 Pandev impressed in his first year at Lazio, as he made 29 appearances, scoring three goals, which included a memorable effort away to Juventus where he beat Fabio Cannavaro, Lilian Thuram and Gianluca Zambrotta before beating Gianluigi Buffon with an angled shot.
 In July 2005, 50 percent of his player registration rights were transferred to Udinese in exchange for David Pizarro's transfer to the Milanese club.

 The following season, Delio Rossi was appointed manager of Lazio and Pandev began to form a deadly strike partnership with Tommaso Rocchi.
 In June 2006, Lazio bought the remaining 50 percent of his registration rights from Udinese for €4 million.

 On 11 January 2009, Pandev scored his first hat-trick in Serie A against Reggina.
 On 24 March 2009, Pandev was awarded the Medal for Service to the Country by the then-President Branko Crvenkovski in acknowledgement of his sporting achievements and his contribution to developing and popularizing sport in Macedonia as well as promoting the country abroad.